-Low boiling time may vary depending how large the pork shoulder is - mine was just under 6 pounds and was fork tender after 5 hours of simmering (pork should be tender all the way to the bone.)
+Low boiling time may vary depending on how large the pork shoulder is - mine was just under 6 pounds and was fork-tender after 5 hours of simmering (pork should be tender all the way to the bone.)
 By saving the broth, you can low boil any tough meat pieces for another hour to completely tenderize.

 Chile powder and paprika are similar enough to leave one of them out.
 Okay to leave out onion and hot cayenne.

 If you don't have an outdoor grill here is an easy oven method.
 The only additional ingredient is Liquid Smoke in a bottle.
 Follow the above directions and add a teaspoon of liquid smoke during the low boiling stage.
 Instead of the grill, add the boiled pork shoulder on a tray to the oven at 350 degrees.
 Bake uncovered for one hour, to crisp up the outside.

 I also saw a video on smoking indoors.
 Mainly add some small wood chips in a corner of a baking pan.
 Put meat on a rack in the same pan, on the opposite side.
 Place the corner with chips over your stovetop burner.
 Finally, cover the pan and boiled pork butt with foil and seal it, then turn on the heat to medium until smoke starts, then reduce heat to low.
 Add chips as needed, and be sure to open window...just in case.